Dejounte Murray: New Orleans Pelicans (2024–present)

-On July 6, 2024, Murray was traded to the New Orleans Pelicans for Dyson Daniels, E.J.
+On July 6, 2024, Murray was traded to the New Orleans Pelicans in exchange for Dyson Daniels, E.J.
 Liddell, Larry Nance Jr., Cody Zeller (via sign-and-trade), and two future first-round draft picks.
 He made 31 starts for the Pelicans during the 2024–25 NBA season, averaging 17.5 points, 6.5 rebounds, and 7.4 assists.
 On January 31, 2025, Murray sustained a non-contact leg injury in the first quarter against the Boston Celtics and was helped to the locker room before it would be revealed to be a torn right Achilles tendon, putting an abrupt end to his season.

+On February 24, 2026, Murray made his return from injury, putting up 13 points, three assists, and two rebounds in a 113–109 win over the Golden State Warriors.
+On March 13, Murray compiled 35 points, seven rebounds, four assists, and one steal in a 105–107 loss to the Houston Rockets.